slsa-framework/slsa-github-generator/.github/actions/detect-workflow/README.md

 ## Why?

-When a GitHub Actions reusable workflow is executed, the workflow only has access to the executing yaml itself.
+When a GitHub Actions reusable workflow is executed, the workflow only has access to the executing YAML itself.
 If any other code is required to execute the workflow it needs to be checked out from the reusable workflow's repository at the ref that was specified by the user.
 A call to a reusable workflow might look like this: